hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

 Analog Fist gesture can be completely customized using it, and it is even possible to simultaneously combine the Fist analog trigger with a puppet menu if you feel like it.
 Remember puppets retain their values when closing the menu, so you don't necessarily need to have your puppet menu opened.

-The blend tree template generator can be accessed in <span class="hai-btn">Additional editors > Create blend trees</span> tab.
+The blend tree template generator can be accessed in <span class={styles.hai_btn}>Additional editors > Create blend trees</span> tab.
 For puppet menus, use the [previously mentioned templates](#standalone-puppets-and-blend-trees).
 For Fist gestures, select one of the following templates: Single analog fist with hair trigger, Single analog fist and two directions, Dual analog fist.

 When placing a blend tree in a single Fist gesture, the parameter `_AutoGestureWeight` will be how much the trigger is squeezed.